Planck constant as adiabatic invariant characterized by Hubble's and cosmological constants: Quantum mechanics is the Fourier - transformed classical mechanics

 \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \

 or (taking into account that $\Psi _{m}$ are eigenfunctions of the Liouville operator $\hat{H}$), the expression in square brackets is:

-This is the equation of Schroedinger in coordinate representation.
-It is clear that if in (3.3) we integrate on $p$ instead of coordinate, in the same way we will obtain the Schroedinger equation, but now in $p$ - representation.
+This is the equation of Schr\"{o}dinger in coordinate representation.
+It is clear that if in (3.3) we integrate over $p$ instead of coordinate, in the same way we will obtain the Schr\"{o}dinger equation, but now in $p$ - representation.

 \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \

 Let's make now inverse transformation of expression (3.8).
 We have: